telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 Orion not only stores information about sources of entities/attributes in the form of registrations, but also uses these registrations to implement query/update forwarding.
-In other words, while a registration is in place, Orion uses that information to solve queries/updates in entities that it doesn't manage locally.
-However, this is an advanced topic out of the scope of this tutorial, have a look to the [context providers and request forwarding documentation](context_providers.md) to see the details.
+In other words, while a registration is in place, Orion uses that information to solve queries/updates in entities that aren't managed locally.
+However, this is an advanced topic out of the scope of this tutorial.
+Please have a look at the [context providers and request forwarding documentation](context_providers.md) for details.

-Finally, you can delete existing registration with the following request (replace `5a82be3d093af1b94ac0f730` by the actual registration ID in your case):
+Finally, you can delete an existing registration with the following request (replace `5a82be3d093af1b94ac0f730` by the actual registration ID in your case):

 ```